 The project involved three components:

-The idea was that we'd allow developers to build applications that use vehicle data (things like speed, fuel use, RPM, sensor data, braking data, etc.) and also allow consumers to view their driving data through the app.
-At the time (2013) the idea seemed novel, but over the next few years several other similar products were released.
+The idea was that we'd allow developers to build applications that use vehicle data (things like speed, fuel use, RPM, sensor data, braking data, etc.) and also allows consumers to view their driving data through the app.
+At the time (2013) the idea seemed novel, but over the next few years, several other similar products were released.